 Next you need to choose your Dataset.
 In this example we’ll choose Ring Groups (Queues) Analysis and the list of associated Dimensions and Measures will be displayed.
 From there we will choose the dimension Ring Group Name and the measure Service Level .

 Note: This process is similar to creating a custom report.

-The settings icon works as in the Default Dashboards.
+The Settings (gear icon) works as it does in the Default Dashboards.
 You can download your dashboard as a PDF, you can send the dashboard directly to your e-mail (or to other recipients) and you can also add a schedule your dashboards.

-On the landing page, the “My Dashboards” section will store all the dashboards you create and save.
+On the landing page, the “My Dashboards” section stores all the dashboards you create.
 You can use the Schedule only toggle to identify which of those dashboards you’ve created and that also have a schedule set by you.
-The search field allows you to retrieve quicker by name the dashboards you’ve created.
+The search field allows you to quickly retrieve the dashboards you’ve created, by name.